 The world is technologically complex today.
 In many instances we make use of experts.
 The more complex the world, the more dependent we become on experts to tell us what to do since we do not understand ourselves how many things work.

 A technological complex world

 The catch is that many people don’t understand or mistrust the expert, with the result that they do it wrong or not at all.
 The lesson we learn from this is that expertise does not guarantee that one can influence others.
-A more realistic model is to use a facilitative approach to accomplish agreed goals.
+A more realistic model is to use a facilitative or helping approach to accomplish agreed goals.
 You therefore assist the person to help him or herself.

 The helping dilemma – This article will assist you to decide what kind of assistance you need

-We face a helping dilemma of how to be helpful in a situation where there is real choice between:
+We face a helping dilemma of how to be helpful in a situation where there is a real choice between:

 - Giving advice, telling others what to do, playing the role of expert, and

 - Helping “clients” to figure out the solution for themselves, facilitating their own problem solving, even if that involves withholding what may seem to the consultant an obvious solution.

 For some clients there appear to be a magic solution or holy grail that makes others very successful.
 It is therefore tempting to look for the “easy road” in getting solutions from gurus and experts.

 In the west anyone who has followers and who is considered an authority in their arena may be called a guru.
 A guru is usually a very successful person whose has proved him/herself.
 Some of them are flooded with requests for help and assistance, mostly from people who want the magic recipe or the holy grail to success.
 Some gurus have excellent programs if you judge the content.
 Most of their programs are based on an invitation to look over their shoulders as they do or explain the job.